 These rabbits need plenty of exercise, so a large enough and secure run is necessary.

 Large rabbits can live quite happily with smaller breeds - they are not big bullies - but as with any animal, careful introduction and checking on the animals’ compatibility is important.

 Diets for these breeds is essentially the same as for standard size rabbits (see our article on general rabbit care.
 In addition though it is advisable to offer vitamin supplements to avoid joint problems as the animal gets older.
 Long hay which requires a good deal of chewing is essential to keep the teeth healthy.
 These breeds are prone to becoming overweight (with all the resultant problems, ie the rabbit not being able to clean itself, strain on joints and strain on the heart, so their diet should be carefully monitored.

 It is a sad fact that these rabbits do not live as long as the smaller breeds; up to 6 years is average.
 They are prone to joint and teeth problems (see the importance of diet above) and also can have problems with their eyes and heart.

 The very large rabbits can have problems keeping clean as they are not as mobile and supple as smaller rabbits and, particularly as they age, they find it hard to clean their hind-quarters.
 Long furred large rabbits (such as the French lop) have further difficulties as long fur around their bottoms and a longish tail compound the problems.
-Owners must help their rabbits with frequent grooming and also feeding carefully to avoid stomach upsets which may lead to loose stools.
+Owners must help their rabbits with frequent grooming and also feeding their pet carefully to avoid stomach upsets which may lead to loose stools.

 For more details about some specific examples of long haired breeds please see individual rabbit breeds’ care sheets on our site (large/giant is written beside their titles so that you can locate them).